In this article, we cover the three most common problems preventing your log splitter's electric start engine from starting and how to resolve them.

 Oh boy, you can't start your engine using the electric starter.
 Now what?

-First, try to start the engine using the pull start recoil.
-If you can't pull start the engine, then there could be a problem with the electric start panel.
-This is very uncommon, but if you can't start the engine using the pull start, you'll need to contact customer support.
+First, try to start the engine using the pull-start recoil.
+If you can't pull start the engine, there could be a problem with the electric start panel.
+This is uncommon, but you'll need to contact customer support if you can't start the engine using the pull start.
 If you have success pull-starting the engine, then read on.

 Reason #1: Dead or Weak Battery

 Not surprisingly, a dead or weak battery is the leading cause of electric starting issues.
-If your log splitter has not been used in months, most likely the battery is either dead or too weak to start the engine.
+If your log splitter has not been used in months, the battery is likely dead or too weak to start the engine.

 One of the quickest ways to determine if your battery is the culprit is to jump-start the log splitter engine with your car's battery.

-Caution: Be sure to shut off your car's engine before you attempt to jump-start the log splitter engine.
+Caution: Be sure to shut off your car's engine before you try to jump-start the log splitter engine.
 If your car's engine is running, you will fry the log splitter battery.

-If you are able to jump-start the engine with your car battery, then you know the log splitter battery is the problem.
+If you can jump-start the engine with your car battery, then you know the log splitter battery is the problem.

 A battery isn't a "tank" of electricity - you can't use some and infinitely store the rest for later.
 A lead-acid battery is simply a plastic box holding a delicate balance of chemicals that are ready to produce electricity when a load is applied.

-Using a voltage meter is the best way to determine the state of charge (SOC for short) of your battery.
+Using a voltage meter is the best way to determine your battery's state of charge (SOC for short).

 State of Charge (SOC) | Voltage (v) |